Sony RX10 IV vs Canon G1 X Mark II

 It is notable that the RX10 IV has a microphone port, which is missing on the G1X Mark II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the RX10 IV and the G1X Mark II are recent models that feature in their makers' current product line-up.
+Both the RX10 IV and the G1X Mark II are recent models that are part of the current product line-up.
 The G1X Mark II replaced the earlier Canon G1 X, while the RX10 IV followed on from the Sony RX10 III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Canon websites.

 Review summary: Sony RX10 IV vs Canon G1 X Mark II